Killko0/smartme/README.md

 Or clone the project and build yourself in Android Studio using either a virtual device or a physical one.

-Please note that the app is only tested for screen sizes ranging from 5 to 5.5 inch.
+Please note that the app is only tested for screen sizes ranging from 5 to 5.5 inch and Android 6.0.